Neurocritical Care Division

 UT Southwestern Medical Center established the Neurocritical Care program in 2006 to provide multidisciplinary intensive care for critically ill neurological patients at both Zale Lipshy University Hospital and Parkland Memorial Hospital.

-Currently, we have seven faculty members and three fellows, as well as a large team of mid-level providers and research coordinators.
+Currently, we have seven full-time faculty members and three fellows, as well as a large team of mid-level providers and research coordinators.